About Estes Park Rotary Duck Race Festival

 Stan mentioned that he had seen a neat duck race up in Oregon and it seemed like it was a lot of fun and a good way to bring the tourists to town for a festival.
 Not only that, it seemed like a good way to raise money for the charitable organizations in town.
 Looked like a natural winner.

 Mike said.
 “Well, we’ve got a river that runs right through the main part of town.”
 Nick chimed in with, “We could start the race at my restaurant.”
 And Steve added, “The finish line could be at my place.”
 And, that’s how the Duck Race started.
-From that small beginning, the Estes Park Duck Race has grown to be one of the top 5 Duck Races in Colorado and now enjoys enormous popularity with 5-7 thousand ducks being adopted and hundreds of Prizes for the lucky winners.
+From that small beginning, the Estes Park Duck Race has grown to be one of the top 5 Duck Races in Colorado and now enjoys enormous popularity with as many as ten thousand ducks being adopted and hundreds of Prizes for the lucky winners.
 Our Duck Race has become the second oldest continuing Duck Race in the United States.

 For the full story, enjoy this video interview with some of our wisest ducks about the beginning and the early years of the Estes Park Duck Race!